2008 Michigan Democratic presidential primary: Clinton's position

 On September 1, 2007, Hillary Clinton signed a pledge agreeing not to "campaign or participate" in Michigan.
 On January 25, 2008, Clinton advocated seating Michigan and Florida's delegates at the Democratic National Convention despite the DNC ban, stating:

 In response, David Plouffe of the Obama campaign released the following statement:

 On March 13, 2008, NPR interviewed Clinton, reporting:

 When pressed by NPR, Clinton said, "We all had a choice as to whether or not to participate in what was going to be a primary, and most people took their name off the ballot but I didn't."
 Critics have labeled Clinton's actions as dishonest, and charged her with trying to retroactively change the rules for her own benefit.

-Rules and Bylaws decision
+DNC decision

 In late May, attention focused on the upcoming May 31, 2008, meeting of the Rules and Bylaws Committee (RBC) of the Democratic National Committee (DNC).
 The RBC would choose whether to assign seats to Florida and Michigan delegates for the Democratic National Convention.
 (The convention itself could change the seating.)
 During the period before the RBC meeting, 22 uncommitted delegates pledged their support to Obama should they be seated at the convention.

 On May 31, 2008, the RBC voted 19-8 to seat all of Michigan's delegates with each receiving half a vote.
 The resolution allocated 69 pledged delegates for Hillary Clinton and 59 pledged delegates for Barack Obama, resulting in these pledged delegate votes: